 How to Visit Big Hole National Battlefield

-Start at the visitor center and watch the movie and peruse the museum.
+Start at the visitor center, watch the movie, and peruse the museum.
 In summer there are guided ranger walks.
 You can pick up Junior Ranger information here too.
 The visitor center hours are seasonal, so check before you go.